Valentine’s Day Reality

 Love Makes Us Better

-By: ElRoyPoet, 2022
+Edited by: ElRoyPoet, 2022

 “Fearlessness is what love seeks,” Hannah Arendt wrote in her magnificent early work on love and how to live with fear.
 “Such fearlessness exists only in the complete calm that can no longer be shaken by events expected of the future… Hence the only valid tense is the present, the Now.”